Overview

 |

-Present and Future: Voices of people in these spaces. (approach 2) | Learning from the voices of the younger generations and early career individuals. |
+Present and Future: | Learning from the voices of the younger generation and early career individuals about involvement needs and visions. |

 |

-Sharing Out: Engaging people with the research. | Build collective vision and action through learning and sharing products. | Project Wide Synthesis and Recommendations |
+Continued Learning and Sharing: | Build collective vision and action through learning and sharing products. | Project-wide Synthesis and Takeaways Report |

 Learning and Sharing Product Descriptions